Skip to content

 image

-Actions are executed from top to bottom.
-Keep this in mind when building macros.
-If you need to reorder actions, use the up/down arrow buttons on the left side of the action you want to move.
+Macro actions run from top to bottom, so keep that in mind when creating macros.
+If you need to change the order of actions, use the up and down arrow buttons on the left side of the action you want to move

 image

-1. Add a delay between typing the message and sending it.
+1. Add a delay between typing the message and sending it to chat

 image

-This delay is optional in this example, but for some other tasks it’s better to use it to ensure correct macro timing.
+This delay is optional in this example, but for some other tasks it is better to use it for correct macro timing

-1. Add the action that sends the message, then save the macro.
+1. Add the action that sends the message to in-game chat and save the macro

 image